 Named ranges make hyperlinks easy.
 For example, if you name A1 in Sheet1 "home", you can create a hyperlink somewhere else that takes you back there.

-To use a named range inside the HYPERLINK function, add a pound symbol in front of the named range:
+To use a named range inside the HYPERLINK function, add a hash (#) in front of the named range:

 =HYPERLINK("#home","take me home")

-Note: oddly, you can't hyperlink to a table like you can a normal range name.
+Note: in older versions of Excel you can't link to a table like this.
 However, you can define a name equal to a table (i.e. =Table1) and hyperlink to that.
-If anyone knows a way to link directly a table, chime in!

 Named ranges for data validation